Moon Zero Two : Film Review Photo

 before - or wish to be reminded of this great classic.

-Also I recently received a collection of Black & White behind-the-scenes photographs taken by Neil Swan, who worked for many years with Les Bowie.
+Most of the pictures are old publicity photographs, but also included are film frame enlargements from what appears to be an advert for the film and several unused SFX shots apparently rescued from the studio floor.
+I also received a collection of Black & White behind-the-scenes photographs taken by Neil Swan, who worked for many years with Les Bowie.
 These have generously been donated for use on this site by his brother James.
 Many thanks to him and the following people who have now contributed to this article.

-thanks to Martin Gainsford - Phil Rae - Mark Harris -
+Gainsford - Phil Rae - Mark Harris - Simon Greetham -

-find the world you're seeking, Where star's are new in the
+Go find the world you're seeking, Where star's are new in

 Its time to fly, Deep space is calling you........